JaneWong2023/International-Student-Forum/README.md

 The forum includes account managemant/posting functionality/post management/commenting system

-The front-end uses HTML, CSS，Node.js,Bootstraps and JavaScript .The back-end is built based on JavaScript and SQL.
+The front-end uses HTML, CSS,React,Bootstraps and JavaScript.The back-end is built based on JavaScript,Node.js and SQL.

 This project is a group project we did on Web Programming Project ID00DW07-3001 (DIN23SP, Spring 2024).